dmaulikr/ChainWiki-ios/README.md

 iOS App that uses data translated from Japanese in Korean.
 Allows users to sort and filter data based on their needs.
 Developed independently from scratch.
+Compatible with both iPhone and iPad through Auto Layout.

 ## How it Works
 1. Japanese web content is parsed and then translated using Google Translate API.